casper-iitb/casper-iitb.github.io/pages/pastpeople.md

 ---
 layout: team
-title: Past People
+title: People
-description: We used to be
+description: We used to be CASPERIANS
 permalink: /pastpeople/
 ---